Skip to main content

 Step 1:

-Each response is categorised and scored on a scale of 0 – 10:
+Responses to the improvement schedule questionnaire are categorised and scored on a scale of 0 – 10.

 0 = Immediate improvement required